 To help ease the effects of uncompensated care on physicians and address the gap in care for our patients, Carroll Hospital Center has continued two major costly initiatives to address the gap proactively.
 First, the hospital contracts with 10 medical specialties to ensure 24/7 coverage in the ED.
 Implemented in 2006, those specialties include neurosurgery; general, plastic, vascular and oral surgery; orthopaedics; urology; podiatry; ophthalmology and ENT.
-Additionally, the growing volume of uninsured patients has caused the hospital to recently institute an additional policy which allows physicians who see patients without a payment source in the ED to be reimbursed for physician services by the hospital at current Medicare rates.
 While payment for ED call may help with the gaps in coverage for the uninsured, it bears a significant financial toll on the hospital.
-The expense to pay physicians for ED call has cost the hospital \$621,744 in FY13.
+The expense to pay physicians for ED call totaled \$705,899 in FY14.